okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 }
 ```

 In `SimpleTeacherService`, note that there  is an annotation `@Transactional(isolation = Isolation.SERIALIZABLE)`.
-It means every call to this method runs in the most secure transaction level.
+This means every call to this method runs in the most secure transaction level.
 In other words, once the code reads the `reviews` JSON value, no other code can read or write on the `reviews` column (it is blocked) until the transaction finishes.
 Why's that?
-Since you are manipulating JSON content, if a concurrent transaction updates the column, one of them will have consistency problems.
+Since you are manipulating JSON content if a concurrent transaction updates the column, one of them will have consistency problems.

 You can now start your app: